7 Best Pearl Harbor Tours: Budget, Private, & All Historical Sites!

 Tour guide restrictions:

 I highly recommend the audio tour of the USS Bowfin Submarine and the Pearl Harbor Aviation Museum.
-At the USS Missouri there was a tour guide on deck to answer all of our questions.
+At the USS Missouri, a tour guide was on deck to answer all of our questions.

 A Big Note About USS Arizona Memorial Tickets

-One of the main reasons that people book tours is because they want to gain entrance to the USS Arizona Memorial.
-Unfortunately, booking a tour does not guarantee that you’ll get a ticket to see the memorial.
-There is a high probability that you’ll get one, but it’s not 100% guaranteed.
+One of the main reasons people book tours is to gain admission to the USS Arizona Memorial.
+Unfortunately, booking a tour does not guarantee you’ll receive a ticket to visit the memorial.
+There is a high likelihood you’ll receive one, but it’s not guaranteed.

 Here’s why: only a set number of tickets are released in advance for the USS Arizona.
 Tour companies do their absolute best to secure tickets (and they are good at doing so), but there might be some instances where they miss out.
 It can be a huge bummer, especially if your entire reason for visiting Pearl Harbor is to visit the memorial.

-On a personal note, the memorial is incredibly moving but I found visiting all of Pearl Harbor to be fascinating.
-While I would definitely be disappointed to not see the memorial, there is so much to do, see, and learn there that I still think it is worth visiting without seeing the USS Arizona memorial.
+On a personal note, the USS Arizona memorial is incredibly moving, but I found visiting all of Pearl Harbor to be fascinating.
+While I would definitely be disappointed not to see the memorial, there is so much to do, see, and learn there that I still think it is worth visiting without seeing it.

 If you’re taking a shorter tour or looking for a nice way to unwind after a day of touring and learning, check out one of our favorite sunset sails leaving from Waikiki.